cichrrad/ni-apt-sp/README.md

 ```
 export FUZZED_PROG=target_programs/binary/mock && export RESULT_FUZZ=./example_fuzz_run && export INPUT=stdin && export MINIMIZE=1 && export TIMEOUT=300 && make run
 ```

-I went over this as a sanity check when my pipeline did not work, and It seems to me that it is correct, as specific inputs trigger specific bugs (corresponding to `mock.c` logic) as expected + number of crashes and hangs match (5+1) and location in code do as well.

 ## Fuzzer components